 These original photograms are made onto a variety of color or black and white materials – depending on the desired result.
 For color, Bill uses Ilfochrome with a vivid palette, for black and white, either conventional silver-gelatin prints are used or the collodion glass plates which provide a unique hand made appearance.

 Working in the studio is often a case study in time travel.
 Often a picture begins as a collodion photogram: that is a camera-less photograph printed onto a collodion glass plate, as was done in the 1860′s – with a few modern conveniences added.
 Then this 19th century plate is digitally scanned, and enters the 21st century post-production phases of retouching and output.
-All digital work is regularly backed up on DAT tape and DVD media.
-After any digital post-production is done delivery of the final artwork is by internet, CD or DVD.
+All digital work is regularly backed up on multiple NAS drives.
+After any digital post-production is done delivery of the final artwork is by internet, portable hard drive CD or DVD.